Chakri1407/NodeJsWorkingWallet/ReadMe.md

 ## Error Handling

 Proper error handling is implemented, and the API returns appropriate HTTP status codes and error messages.

+## Features

+- ES6 Standards: All code is written following ES6 standards.
+ESLint and Prettier are used to maintain code quality and consistency.
+- User Authentication: User session management is handled via JWT (JSON Web Tokens).
+- Email Verification: Users receive an email verification upon signup.
+- Login: Users can log in using either a password or OTP.
+- Initial Balance: Users are credited with a fake balance upon signup.
+- Transfers: Users can transfer funds to each other.
+- Transaction History: Both admin and users can view transaction details.
+- Email Notifications: Users receive email notifications for successful or failed transactions.

 ## Linting and Formatting
 ESLint and Prettier are configured to enforce coding standards.